UPPMAX/programming_formalisms/docs/git/branches.md

 !!!
 Keypoints

-    - Initializing a Git repository is simple: ``git init``.
-    - Commits should be used to tell a story.
-    - Git uses the .git folder to store the snapshots.
-    - Don’t be afraid to stage and commit often.
-Better too o
-    - A branch is a division unit of work, to be merged with
+    - A branch is a division unit of work, to be merged with main sometime
-    - A tag is a pointer to a moment in the history of a proj
-    - A repository can have one or multiple remotes (we will
     - Local branches often track remote branches.
     - A remote serves as a full backup of your work.

 !!! note "See also"

     [More about branches](https://coderefinery.github.io/git-intro/branches/)

 ## Reference Git